 Accept it, accept me

-This project encourages the emancipation and integration of mentally disabled people.
-The project has been on for six years.
-The annual opening event takes place on the Family Day, 1 May.
-The program continues in the form of a road-show with a truck moving around the country.
-You can find further details regarding our actual events and locations by clicking on the website www.fogadj-el.hu.
+This project encourages the emancipation and integration of people with learning disability.
+The project has been on for seventeen years.
+It offers a unique training program for kindergarten teacher, when they can learn more about the reality of persons of disability.
+The program has a form of a road-show with a truck moving around the country with games related to sensitization.
+We are also organizing awareness raising days to raise the attention to the situation of people with disability.
+You can find further details regarding our actual events and locations on our website.
 Come and support us by your participation.
-Promote the cause of the disabled.
-For further information and news click on the website www.fogadj-el.hu.

-If you would like to support the realization of our mission and do something useful for a tolerant society, please support our Accept it, Accept me project by sending cash donation.
-The project has been operated by our Foundation for the sake of integrated society and the acceptance and emancipation of the disabled persons since 2005.
+If you would like to support the realization of our mission and do something useful for a tolerant society, please support our work with donations.
+As we work for the sake of integrated society and the acceptance and emancipation of the people with disability, we are grateful for any form of support.

 In the past 25 years a lot of our programs and trainings focused on preventing and handling the abuse of people with disabilities.
 We think it is also important to have a regulation within our organisation related to that, so we have created and implemented our Safeguarding Policy that is available to everyone by clicking on the link below: www.kezenfogva.hu/aldozatvedelmi-protokoll